okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-oie/index.md

 ## Web clients

-### Okta-hosted signin page (default)
+### Okta-hosted sign-in page (default)

 For most authentication flows that involve redirecting to Okta, there should be no other changes needed.
 Once the feature is enabled, the Okta Identity Engine will be used automatically, by default.

-### Customized signin page / custom domain
+### Customized sign-in page / custom domain

 For most users of the [custom domain](/docs/guides/custom-url-domain/overview/) feature, there are no other changes needed.
 The default template will detect and use the Okta Identity Engine automatically.

 However if you have [modified the template](https://developer.okta.com/docs/guides/style-the-widget/style-okta-hosted/) in certain ways, such as to perform redirects or set cookies, these modificiations may not be compatible with the Okta Identity Engine.
-In particular, use of these methods and objects may not work with OIE:
+In particular, these methods and objects will not work with OIE:

 - setCookieAndRedirect
 - sessionToken